-Calculate your daily calorie needs for weight management
+Calculate your daily calorie needs for effective weight management.
+Get personalized recommendations based on your body metrics and activity level.

 Calories needed to maintain your current weight